the-darc/Docusaurus/README.md

 A fork of the original [`docusaurus` package](https://www.npmjs.com/package/docusaurus).

-This fork was created as a proposal of solution for the issue [Support local search #776](https://github.com/facebook/Docusaurus/issues/776).
+This fork was created as a solution proposal for the issue [Support local search #776](https://github.com/facebook/Docusaurus/issues/776).

 It's Not relly a **local** search solution since it's a server side search.
 But it allow the Docusaurus User to add your customized server search by implementing your own search engine an adding it as an Express Middleware.